9th February, 2023

 When we aim to reduce risk, the obvious target is zero.
 Ideally, we would eliminate the hazards and get rid of the risk.
 If we can create a risk-free environment in the workplace, we know everyone will be safe and go home healthy.
 But can risk ever be zero?

-Every business needs to carry out an assessment of risk for their activities.
+Every business needs to carry out an assessment of risk for its activities.
 Risk assessment is a legal requirement, after all.
 And why do we need risk assessments?
-To control hazards, and reduce risks.
+To control hazards and reduce risk.

 Ideally, we would eliminate hazards.
 And get rid of the risks.
 Create a risk-free environment for our workplace.
 That way, we know everyone is going to be safe at work, and go home healthy.

 And while it's a reasonable expectation for workers to go home safe and healthy from their job, can risk ever be zero?

 A risk level of zero would mean eliminating all risks until there is no risk at all.
 In a world where we are looking to constantly improve, is the target we are striving towards (zero risk) actually achievable?

 To test this out, let's take a look at a couple of example activities and see if we can eliminate all of the risks from them.

 First, let's consider cleaning a first-floor window from a ladder.
 The main risk here is falling from height.

 You need to carry your cleaning tools up the ladder and use them when you reach the window.
 You're going to struggle carrying a bucket up the ladder safely.
 And once you get up there, you need to clean the window while balancing on the ladder.
 While this was once common practice, it's not great for risk levels.